RURAL PURGE: The Day Hollywood Killed the Great Conservative Comedies & Westerns

 Beverly Hillbillies, conservative comedians, conservative comedy, conservative comedy site, conservative fiction, conservative TV shows, greatest conservative TV shows, Hee Haw.
 How did cancel culture start?
 Liberal conservative, list of conservative comedians, right wing humor, Rural Purge, traditional rural values, what is cancel culture?
 What is the rural purge?
 Who was responsible for the rural purge?
 What shows were Cancelled during the Rural Purge?

-DID YOU LIKE THIS POST?
-PLEASE SHARE WITH YOUR FRIENDS & FAMILY
+DO YOU LOVE CLASSIC TV?
+PLEASE SHARE WITH YOUR FAMILY & FRIENDS

 About Brian Alan Burhoe